Our York Street gardens will close at 3 p.m. on June 22, 25 and 27 for concerts. More early closings.

-Mount Goliath is a mountain peak section of the Mount Evans natural area located outside of Idaho Springs within the Arapaho National Forest.
-Visitors to this fragile alpine environment can experience the highest cultivated garden in the U.S. (managed by Denver Botanic Gardens in conjunction with the U.S. Forest Service), enjoy the Dos Chappell Nature Center or hike the M. Walter Pesman Trail.
-The Pesman trail winds through subalpine and alpine areas where wildflowers and animals live amid grand mountain vistas and the sculptured, grizzled beauty of the bristlecone pines.
+Mount Goliath is a peak high on the shoulders of Mount Evans located outside of Idaho Springs within the Arapaho National Forest.
+Here in this fragile alpine environment Denver Botanic Gardens oversees the highest cultivated garden in the U.S., managed in conjunction with the U.S. Forest Service.
+Visitors can enjoy the garden, the Dos Chappell Nature Center and/or hike the M. Walter Pesman Trail.
+Amid grand mountain vistas, the 1.5 mile (one way) Pesman trail winds through subalpine and alpine areas of wildflowers and bristlecone pines.

 Hikers should keep in mind:

 - The trail is steep and rocky and the elevation ranges from 11,540 to 12,100 ft.

 - Due to the mountain’s altitude and exposure, the weather is more extreme than Idaho Springs and can change rapidly.
 Be prepared for strong sun, cold, wind or rain.

 - It is important to stay on the trail and avoid stepping on plants.

 - Leave no trace: take only pictures, leave only footprints.

 - No bathroom facilities are available on the trail.
 The only restrooms are at the Dos Chappell Nature Center.